We’re BT’s internal service unit, and we’re responsible for delivering and operating BT’s networks, platforms and IT systems.

 We’re building on this great legacy to keep developing and delivering the technology that will allow BT’s customers to thrive in a fast-changing world.

-We’re also responsible for managing the group’s energy consumption and for putting strategies in place to cut the group’s carbon footprint.
-We’ve reduced energy usage for six consecutive years*.
+And we’re also responsible for managing the group’s energy consumption and for putting strategies in place to cut the group’s carbon footprint.
+This year we turned off some of the equipment in our PSTN network that we no longer needed, saving more than £1m in energy costs.

 Technology, Service & Operations business structure